mattbee/spoke-code-test/README.md

 Add unit tests.
 Due to the time limit based on development and personal time limitations, unit tests haven't been written - however in standard development they would be.

+### Other smaller tasks I didn't have time for that I would do under normal circumstances:

+* Make the layouts more in line with design supplied - it's a bit rough and ready at the moment.
+* Refactor the angular stuff, am sure some of it could be done nicer.
+* Tidy up all of the CSS and make sure it's semantic and isn't a nasty bunch of styles thrown at a web page as it currently is.
+* A whole load of other stuff... loads more could be done!!